Roberta Pinotti

-Roberta Pinotti (born 20 May 1961) is an Italian politician, member of the Democratic Party.
-From 22 February 2014 to 1 June 2018 she served as the Italian Minister of Defence in the governments of Matteo Renzi and Paolo Gentiloni.
+Roberta Pinotti (born 20 May 1961) is an Italian politician.
+A member of the Democratic Party, she served as the Italian Minister of Defence in the governments of Matteo Renzi and Paolo Gentiloni from 22 February 2014 to 1 June 2018.

 Early life

-Roberta Pinotti was born in Genoa, in 1961; she holds a degree in modern literature at the University of Genoa and is a teacher of Italian in high schools.
+Pinotti was born in Genoa, in 1961; she holds a degree in modern literature at the University of Genoa and is a teacher of Italian in high schools.
 During her adolescence, she was a member of the Association of Italian Catholic Guides and Scouts.

 Political career

-She began her political career at the end of the 1980s as a district counselor of Italian Communist Party.
+Pinotti began her political career at the end of the 1980s as a district counselor of Italian Communist Party.
 She later joined the Democratic Party of the Left, the Democrats of the Left party (in which she held the position of provincial secretary between 1999 and 2001) and the Democratic Party.
 In her hometown she has served as councilor for school, youth policies and social policies (1993–1997) and for educational institutions (1997–1999).

 First elected deputy in 2001, Pinotti was the shadow minister of defense in the Shadow Cabinet of Walter Veltroni between May 2008 and April 2009.
 In 2012 she was a candidate for the centre-left primary election to become Mayor of Genoa, but she arrived only third after the leftist Marco Doria and the upcoming Mayor Marta Vincenzi.

-In 2013 she was appointed undersecretary of state (sottosegretario di stato) in the Ministry of Defence in the government led by Enrico Letta.
+In 2013, Pinotti was appointed undersecretary of state (sottosegretario di Stato) in the Ministry of Defence in the government led by Enrico Letta.
 After her stint as Minister of Defence, Pinotti became a Senator of the Democratic Party of Italy.